The Black Spider (opera): German version

-Conductor and composer Benjamin Gordon was asked by the Staatsoper Hamburg to revise and expand the opera for the 2008/2009 season.
-In order to differentiate from the English version, the German version is also known as Das Geheimnis der schwarzen Spinne (The Secret of the Black Spider).
-The orchestra was expanded to include full strings, augmenting the original clarinets, trumpets.
-The percussion parts were significantly changed, replacing many of the home-made instruments with traditional percussion instruments.
-The original guitar part was replaced with a new, prominent harp part.
-The vocal parts were transposed to allow the singers to use more of their range, and arias and ensembles were extended, using new material based on existing motives.
-The addition of several new orchestral interludes incorporating bits of the existing music make the work slightly longer (approx. 75 minutes).
-In comparison to the original orchestration, Gordon's orchestration is still tailored for young players, however for more advanced players than in the original as it is rhythmically more complex.
-In some places the music became more Transylvanian, in others more sinister, while the "spider" music enables the orchestra share the limelight with the singers.
-Judith Weir attended the premiere on February 8, 2009.
-The "Hamburg" Version has been subsequently performed in Bonn (2010), Regensburg (2011), Dortmund (2014) and Leipzig (2017, 2018 & 2022).
+Conductor and composer Benjamin Gordon was asked by the Staatsoper Hamburg to revise and expand the opera for its 2008/2009 season; this version is called Das Geheimnis der schwarzen Spinne (The Secret of the Black Spider).
+The orchestra was expanded to full strings, augmenting the original clarinets, trumpets.
+The percussion parts were changed, replacing home-made instruments with traditional percussion and the guitar part by a harp.
+The vocal parts were transposed and arias and ensembles extended, using material based on existing motives.
+The addition of orchestral interludes using existing music make the work slightly longer (around 75 minutes).
+Gordon's orchestration is still tailored for young players, however for more advanced ones than in the original as it is rhythmically more complex.
+In some places the music is more Transylvanian, in others more sinister.
+Weir attended the premiere on 8 February 2009.
+The "Hamburg" version has been performed in Bonn (2010), Regensburg (2011), Dortmund (2014) and Leipzig (2017, 2018 & 2022).

+In September 2025 the first UK performance of this version took place at the Grand Theatre, Leeds, by the Opera North Youth Chorus and Orchestra, conducted by Nicholas Shaw.